nellencr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

  4-strpbrk.c - a function that searches a string for any of a set of bytes.
  5-strstr.c -  a function that locates a substring.
  ./7-print_chessboard - Write a function that prints the chessboard.
+8-print_diagsums.c - a function that prints the sum of the two diagonals of a square matrix of integers.